Putin engineers shakeup that could keep him in power longer

 At the same time, Putin argued that Russia would not remain stable if it were governed under a parliamentary system.
 The president should retain the right to dismiss the prime minister and Cabinet ministers, to name top defense and security officials, and to be in charge of the Russian military and law enforcement agencies, he said.

-Putin emphasized that constitutional changes must be put to a nationwide vote.
+Putin emphasized that the constitutional changes must be put to a nationwide vote.

 Putin has been in power longer than any other Russian or Soviet leader since Josef Stalin, who led from 1924 until his death in 1953.
 Under the current law, Putin must step down in 2024 after his term ends.

-Observers speculated that Putin may stay in charge by shifting into the prime minister’s seat after increasing the powers of parliament and the Cabinet and trimming presidential authority.
+Observers speculated that Putin might try to stay in charge by shifting into the prime minister’s seat again after increasing the powers of parliament and the Cabinet and trimming presidential authority.

 Political analyst Dmitry Oreshkin said Putin’s speech made it clear he was pondering the move to premiership.